 - The belief and expectation of the patient.

 - The belief and expectation of the practitioner.

 - The interaction between the practitioner and the patient.

 Benson believed that this effect yielded beneficial results 60-90% of the time.

 How Can You Benefit From the Placebo Response?

 In order to benefit from the placebo effect, the effect has to be activated by a prescribing practitioner that you wholeheartedly trust.
 It is then important for practitioners to explain the why of their recommendations.
 If a patient knows why they are following a recommendation, the results are more likely to be positive.
 This is why education is an important part of my consultations.
-I never make any recommendation without thoroughly explain the why.
+I never make any recommendation without thoroughly explaining the why.